Is Sparkling Water Healthy

 Is Sparkling Water Healthy?
 Unsweetened sparkling water is a healthier alternative to soda, sports drinks and sweetened drinks.
 In this article we’ll answer a few other questions like – what is carbonated water, what’s the difference between seltzer water vs sparkling water and is sparkling water hydrating.

-You may wonder – is sparkling water is good for you?
-Provided there’s no added sugar and/or artificial flavors and sweeteners, sparkling water is just as healthy to drink as still water.
+If you’ve ever wondered if sparkling water is good for you, the short answer is as long as it doesn’t contain any added sugar or artificial flavors and sweeteners, then it’s just as healthy to drink as still water.

 What is Carbonated Water